-TABLE III.2A: NOTES TO THE INVESTMENT TABLES
+TABLE III.3: NOTES TO THE INVESTMENT TABLES

 Information Notes Bottleneck code Code identifying the project/aggregate projects Investment Name of the investment/project Bottleneck Designation as a quality or capacity bottleneck Asset/ network component category Certain projects include more than one asset category.
-The dominant category is shown, or the description 'multiple asset categories' is stated.
-Network pressure (RDN/HPGG) Certain projects include more than one pressure level.
+The dominant category is shown, or the description 'multiple asset categories' is stated Network pressure (RDN/HPGG) Certain projects include more than one pressure level.
 Either the dominant pressure level or multiple pressure levels are stated.
 Classification by expansion project or replacement project Expansion investment is indicated as EI and replacement investment as RI.
 Physical location of bottleneck Location of the bottleneck in the GTS network.
 Asset Type of asset in that part of the network.
 Numbers of individual assets or kilometres per year Certain projects include several individual assets.
 The actual number is specified where possible; otherwise the designation 'multiple' or 'km TBD' is used.
-Bottleneck starting year The starting year for a bottleneck is the year that a potential bottleneck is identified.
-Following identification, it can take some time before the bottleneck is sufficiently concrete and has sufficient information to be submitted formally.
-The list of bottlenecks contains bottlenecks that were formally submitted before 1/9/2023 and have a unique number.
+Bottleneck starting year Year in which the bottleneck first arose.
 Year of CM For the commissioning (CM) date the technically complete (TECO) date or the AM 3 date - the agreed milestone (date) when the measure will be put into technical use - is shown.
 On schedule If the project is on schedule: Yes, otherwise No Complete or partial replacement Replacement investments: classification as partial or complete replacement.
 Certain projects include partial and full replacement of assets.
 This is indicated where applicable.
 Statutory duty GTS' statutory duty affected by the bottleneck.
 Key aspect Most important aspect arising from the risk assessment.
 Investment amounts per year (2024/2025) The amounts are approved budgets (or approved budgets for preparations) and forecast amounts, excluding risk premiums; see explanation of budget methodology.
 Investment amounts after 2025 (2026 and beyond) The amounts are forecast amounts based on '15-year investment outlook'.

-65 The 15-year investment outlook is an estimate of the investment level over the next 15 years for GTS' financing needs, among other things.
+The 15-year investment outlook is an estimate of the investment level over the next 15 years for GTS' financing needs, among other things.

-Table III.3: Regular and major investments
+Table III.2: Regular and major investments